FrankQixiangGao/English-Chinese-Translation/README.md

 # English-Chinese-Translation
-i translate english to chinese and vice versa, just for fun! no code in this repository and no any other contributors :)
+I translate English to Chinese and vice versa, just for fun! no code in this repository and no other contributors :)